BHimaja14/himafrtproject/README.md

 **Demo Video** -

+## Azure Technologies used for Project

+- Static Web Apps
+- Health Bot

 ## Features and Functionalities 😃

 - Has collection of many web pages including Home, About, Departments, Contact etc.